core-wg/resource-directory/draft-ietf-core-resource-directory.md

     gateway with a valid network address for replies and incoming requests.

-    Endpoints that register with a con that contains a path component need to carefully consider the rules of relative URI resolution.
+    Endpoints that register with a con that contains a path component can not meaningfully use {{RFC6690}} Link Format due to its prevalence of the Origin concept in relative reference resolution; they can submit payloads for interpretation as Modernized Link Format.
     Typically, links submitted by such an endpoint are of the `path-noscheme` (starts with a a path not preceded by a slash, precisely defined in {{RFC3986}} Section 3.3) form.